PaulaGN/DataChallenge_BreastCancer/README.md

 # Breast Cancer detection
-In this project, we analyze the breast cancer dataset accessible from UCI repository.
-We will classify the tumor based on different attributes such as size, shape into benign and malignant.
+In this project, I analyze the breast cancer dataset accessible from UCI repository.
+I will classify the tumor based on different attributes such as size, shape into benign and malignant.